-Christine Miller's Reaction To Poisonous Flowers Didn't Dull Her Shine On Her Wedding Day
+This Amazing Bride Didn't Let A Reaction To Poisonous Flowers Ruin Her Wedding Day

 There are plenty of things that could go wrong on your wedding day.
 You could get stood up at the altar.
 Someone could spill red wine on your dress.
 Your venue could double book you.
 It could rain during your outdoor ceremony.
 Your parents could get in an epic fight that overshadows your big day.
 Your bridesmaids could be late.
 At this point, I thought I'd heard it all.
 But 23-year-old Christine Miller's reaction to poisonous flowers on her wedding day might just be the only terrible possibility I had not yet considered.